human-ai2025/AI-Coding-Assistant/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 This project demonstrates a powerful and flexible architecture for building AI agents, specifically an AI Coding Assistant.
-It features a **LangGraph** agent for orchestrating workflows, decoupled from a **Modular Command Protocol (MCP)** tool server that handles actual tool execution.
+It features a **LangGraph** agent for orchestrating workflows, decoupled from a **Model Context (MCP)** tool server that handles actual tool execution.
 Communication between the agent and the tool server is achieved in real-time using **Server-Sent Events (SSE)**, and the tool server is **Dockerized** for ease of deployment and scalability.

 **GitHub Repository:** [https://github.com/human-ai2025/AI-Coding-Assistant](https://github.com/human-ai2025/AI-Coding-Assistant)